The course’s importance

 Frequently Asked Questions

-candidates for taking the SP exam must meet the following requirements:
+Candidates for the ACP exam must meet the following requirements:

 - Bachelor’s degree or higher holders:

-Work experience in project scheduling for at least 3,500 hours plus 30 hours of training course in this field.
+- Work experience in project risk management for at least 3,000 hours plus 30 hours of training in this field.

 - Diploma and post-diploma holders: